Capillary/ecom-api-document/source/includes/_order.md

 ## Search Return Requests

-Returns the history of return orders of the merchant.
+Returns the order ids that are returned based on the input parameters.

 > Sample Request